CT 71

 Extended to Meriden

 In 1935, Route 71 was extended southward to Meriden, along a road formerly known as Cat Hole Pass Road, or Cat Hole Road.
 This newly paved 7-mile road shortened the trip from New Britain to Meriden by several miles.
-In an October 10 dedication (though the road had already been in use for a few weeks), officials remarked that the road would probably be renamed to Chamberlain Highway, to honor two brothers prominent in state history who often used the road.
+In an October 10 dedication (though the road had already been in use for a few weeks), officials remarked that the road would probably be renamed to Chamberlain Highway, to honor two brothers prominent in state history (one of them a governor) who often used the road.
 That did take place (and it's difficult to imagine any homeowner or business owner preferring the "Cat Hole" name.)

 Route 71's original journey through Meriden differed from where it is today.
 From south to north: